creative-snails/phisio-log-backend-ts/SETUP.md

 ```

 This should work reliably even after system restarts, and it's a more secure approach since it doesn't require modifying system directories.

+---

+If {"exitCode":48} it means that MongoDB is already running on the default port (27017).